Mark Barger Elliott

 Director of Nursery Care

 Rachael Cooley oversees Sunday morning programming and staffing for nursery through 3 year old children as well as child care staffing for the Wednesday night Midweek program.
 Rachael co-leads the 3rd-5th grade youth group on Wednesday nights and coordinates the acolytes on Sunday mornings.
+She also coordinates Mayflower’s Family Promise/IHN ministry for homeless families in Grand Rapids.
 She has a background in non-profit, having worked with at-risk youth at Boys Town for 10 years and, most recently, was the Executive Director of Youth Unlimited before staying at home with her children.
 Rachael and her husband Andy have two children, Jackson and Harper.

 Director of Bible Beginnings

 Andrea Koster is the Director of Bible Beginnings, a Sunday morning program which ministers to four and five year old children.
 Andrea is a graduate of Western Michigan University with a degree in communications and journalism.
 She has been a member at Mayflower Church since 2001 and has been an active volunteer with children’s ministries.
 Andrea and her husband, Chad, have three children, Natalie, Lillian and Matthew.